What is the warranty of habitability and how does it affect tenants?

 Every apartment in New York is required to have a minimum of services guaranteed by the landlord.
 This is the warranty of habitability—a set of requirements that is guaranteed by law in every lease, whether it is stated explicitly or not—that landlords must abide by in order to keep your apartment and the building safe and livable at all times.
 These standards reassure tenants that their housing is safe and tells landlords what is required of them.

 It also means that conditions in your apartment should not compromise your health in any way.
 Tenants can argue they are entitled to withhold rent if a landlord violates the warranty of habitability by allowing the apartment to become unlivable.
-This includes leaks or mold, faulty electrical wiring, or pests like rats and roaches that go unresolved.
+This includes neglecting to fix leaks, mold, or faulty electrical wiring, or deal with pests like rats and roaches.

 There’s a long list of other issues referred to by the New York State Unified Court System that could put a landlord in breach of this law, including kitchen problems related to your stove, oven or refrigerator; a lack of hot water or heat; malfunctioning radiators; broken toilets, sinks, or tiles; missing carbon monoxide or smoke detectors; faulty locks or intercoms; and windows that don’t work.

 Sometimes tenants can obtain rent abatements if an apartment or building falls into disrepair, the warranty of habitability is being breached, and the landlord isn't doing anything about it.
 It's always important to document conditions and put your complaints to the landlord in writing either in a letter or email.

 Withholding monthly payments—whether it’s rent or maintenance—based on a violation of the warranty of habitability has its risks.
 You could find yourself in housing court down the line for non-payment of rent, so if your landlord doesn't address the issues you've raised, getting legal advice is going to be important.